DMIT-2018/DMIT-2018.github.io/about/LOGs.md

 - Define the terms CVCS and DVCS
 - List two examples of a Distributed Version Control System
 - Create a new repository through the browser on GitHub.com
-- Install and configure GitKraken to use with GitHub.com
+- Install, configure, and identify the parts in a GUI tool to use with GitHub.com
-- Identify the main parts of the GitKraken program
-- Create a new repository through GitKraken
+- Use a GUI tool to manage a git repository
 - List and describe key git commands that can be used on the command line
 - Describe the purpose of a .gitignore file
 - Describe the purpose of a .gitattributes file